CominLab/VG-SNP-Aware/README.md

 ## Citation
- M. Monsù, M. Comin, "Fast Alignment of Reads to a Variation Graph with Application to SNP Detection", under submission.
+Monsu, Maurilio and Comin, Matteo.
+"Fast alignment of reads to a variation graph with application to SNP detection" Journal of Integrative Bioinformatics, vol. , no. , 2021, pp. 20210032. https://doi.org/10.1515/jib-2021-0032